dapr/dotnet-sdk/samples/AspNetCore/RoutingSample/Readme.md

     endpoints.MapSubscribeHandler();

     endpoints.MapGet("{id}", Balance);
-    endpoints.MapPost("deposit", Deposit).WithTopic("deposit");
+    endpoints.MapPost("deposit", Deposit).WithTopic(PubsubName, "deposit");
-    endpoints.MapPost("withdraw", Withdraw).WithTopic("withdraw");
+    endpoints.MapPost("withdraw", Withdraw).WithTopic(PubsubName, "withdraw");
 });
 ```

-`MapSubscribeHandler()` registers an endpoint that will be called by the Dapr runtime to register for pub-sub topics.
-This is is not needed unless using pub-sub.
+`MapSubscribeHandler()` registers an endpoint that will be called by the Dapr runtime to register for pub/sub topics.
+This is is not needed unless using pub/sub.

 `MapGet(...)` and `MapPost(...)` are provided by ASP.NET Core routing - these are used to setup endpoints to handle HTTP requests.

-`WithTopic(...)` associates an endpoint with a pub-sub topic.
+`WithTopic(...)` associates an endpoint with a pub/sub topic.

 ---